-On a cold, frosty morning, Mother Nature provided a nice touch to the local flora.
-Electronic flash provided the lighting, a 105mm macro lens got us up close, and Ilford Delta 400 recorded it beautifully at 1/125 at f/22.

-More early-morning frost, this time on the top of a fence post.
-The camera's multisegment metering came up with 1/125 at f/8, and Delta 400 provided lots of detail.
+Above and below left: On a cold, frosty morning, Mother Nature provided a nice touch to the local flora.
+Electronic flash provided the lighting, a 105mm macro lens got us up close, and llford Delta 400 recorded it beautifully at 1/22 at f/22 Below right: More earlymorning frost, this time on the top of a fence post.
+The camera's multi-segment metering came up with 1/125 at f/8, and Delta 400 provided lots of detail.

-Testing new Delta 400 was a great excuse to get out of the office and have some fun.
+some fun.
 Our initial tests with ISO 400 and Ilfotec DD-X in our darkroom gave us images we considered a little overexposed.
 A second roll and a modified processing time gave us some perfect test negatives, so off we went.